Burn Ban Status - Burn Ban Lifted

 AS OF 10.01.2021

 The Texas Commission on Environmental Quality (TCEQ) regulates outdoor burning in the state of Texas through The Outdoor Burning Rule.
 This rule first prohibits outdoor burning anywhere in Texas, and then allows exceptions for specific situations in which burning is necessary or does not pose a threat to the environment.
 The rule also prescribes conditions that must be met to protect the environment and avoid other adverse impacts when burning is allowed.

 The Horseshoe Bay Fire Department does their part of ensuring outdoor burning is performed properly in the City of Horseshoe Bay and surrounding contract communities.
-Like many municipalities, the City of Horseshoe Bay enacted an ordinance that prohibits and/or restricts outdoor fires within the corporate limits.
+Like many municipalities, the City of Horseshoe Bay enacted an ordinance that allows for outdoor fires within the corporate limits.
+The only legal way to burn within an incorporated city limit, is if the fire department chooses to run a burn permit program.
 A link to the ordinance may be found below:

 During extreme fire danger when either Llano or Burnet County imposes a burn ban to help prevent possibly disastrous wildfires, the Horseshoe Bay Fire Department will not issue burn permits.